Blog

 Respect Their Mental Health, Too

-Another TikTok said an aspect of quiet quitting is about “ranking mental health above performance goals.”
-Every worker should feel comfortable about doing that.
-But what if you worked for a company that cared about your mental health AND your career growth?
-One that allowed you to find your balance between work and your personal life, and you didn’t feel you were pushing boundaries on either aspect of your life all of the time?
+Every employee should feel comfortable prioritizing their mental health.
+But what if they worked for a company that cared about their mental health AND their career growth?
+One that allowed them to find the balance between work and their personal life, and didn’t feel you were pushing boundaries on either aspect of their life all of the time?

 As a company, you should be transparent that you encourage these boundaries from the get-go.
 Encourage employees to take time for themselves and ensure they won’t be missing out on anything when they do.